wagtail/wagtail/docs/reference/hooks.md

         yield wagtailadmin_widgets.Button('Unpublish', reverse('wagtailadmin_pages:unpublish', args=[page.id]), priority=40)
 ```

 The template for the dropdown button can be customised by overriding `wagtailadmin/pages/listing/_button_with_dropdown.html`.
-The JavaScript that runs the dropdowns makes use of custom data attributes, so you should leave `data-dropdown` and `data-dropdown-toggle` in the markup if you customise it.
+Make sure to leave the dropdown UI component itself as-is.

 ## Page serving